NikolasSi/isalos.docs.github.io/docs/getting_started/23save_import.md

 ---
 layout: default
-title: 2.3 Save and Import Project/Models
+title: 2.3 Save/Import Project and Models
 parent: 2.
 Getting Started
 nav_order: 3
 permalink: /save_import.html
 ---

-# Save and Import Project/Models
+# Save/Import Project and Models
 {: .no_toc }
 Isalos offers various options for managing your projects and models.
 You can save, open, and import projects or models directly from the `File` menu for easy workflow management.